NathanVaughn/nathanv.me/content/work-experience/bell-flight/index.md

 [https://news.microsoft.com/source/features/innovation/microsoft-launches-project-airsim-an-end-to-end-platform-to-accelerate-autonomous-flight/](https://news.microsoft.com/source/features/innovation/microsoft-launches-project-airsim-an-end-to-end-platform-to-accelerate-autonomous-flight/)

-I began to work more on business modeling and fleet simulation, and was the scrum master of the team.
+I began to work more on business modeling and fleet simulation and was the scrum master of the team.
 With the help of Azure engineers, we were able to re-architect a data analysis workflow that had been set up before I joined.
 We had a multi-terabyte SQL database in Azure that was extremely expensive and our queries were painfully slow.